 The Otago Global Student Exchange Programme allows students to spend one or two semesters at one of the 90+ exchange partners worldwide as part of their Otago degree.
 Students pay standard tuition fees to Otago and receive credits towards their Otago qualification.
 Scholarships are available and students continue to receive StudyLink loans & allowances.

-The Department of Politics encourages students to make use of the University’s international exchange agreements.
+The Politics Programme encourages students to make use of the University’s international exchange agreements.
 The opportunity to get to know another university, and another culture, is an invaluable educational experience.

 All exchanges require that students: